 Stephen is Finance Director of Campbells Prime Meat Ltd, Scotland’s leading supplier of fresh meat, fresh fish and delicatessen products into the foodservice market.
 He is President of the Scottish League of Credit Unions, which is the trade association for community credit unions in Scotland and has managed a credit union in his home town since 1995.
 Among other non-executive posts, he sits on the Board of Adopt An Intern Ltd as the representative of the Centre for Scottish Public Policy Ltd (CSPP).

-Zoi is the CoFounder and Operations Director at FutureX Group which is a family of brands working collectively to build a better world through business, harnessing the power of entrepreneurs to tackle some of the world’s greatest challenges.
+Zoi is the CoFounder and Chief Financial Officer at FutureX Group - a family of brands working collectively to build a better world through business, harnessing the power of entrepreneurs to tackle some of the world’s greatest challenges.

 Colin was previously a professional services director at Percepta.
 While in this role Colin delivered vital support services to Percepta business including learning and development, business intelligence, project management, workforce planning, and business process.
 He was also the most senior technology advisor for the Europe and Asia Pacific region and combined these specialist areas to provide additional consultancy services to clients.